 Class relations compliesWith A list of ConsumptionDeviceProfiles the ConsumptionDevice complies with.
-Etc. Other Class relationships can be associated with a ConsumptionDevice .
-Class Properties consumptionDeviceId An identifier associated with the ConsumptionDevice. consumptionDeviceType The type of device in use. consumptionDeviceName The name the device is known under. consumptionDeviceBrand The brand name of the device. consumptionDeviceManufacturer The name of the manufacturer of the device. consumptionDeviceModel The model of the device. consumptionDeviceBrowser The kind of browser used on the device. consumptionDeviceOs Type of the operating system running on the device.
+Etc. Other Class relationships can be associated with a ConsumptionDevice.
+Class Properties consumptionDeviceId An identifier associated with the ConsumptionDevice consumptionDeviceType The type of ConsumptionDevice in use consumptionDeviceName The name the ConsumptionDevice is known under consumptionDeviceBrand The brand name of the ConsumptionDevice consumptionDeviceManufacturer The name of the manufacturer of the ConsumptionDevice consumptionDeviceModel The model of the ConsumptionDevice consumptionDeviceBrowser The kind of browser used on the ConsumptionDevice consumption DeviceOs Type of the operating system running on the ConsumptionDevice Etc. Many other properties can be used to define a ConsumptionDevice.